Graphon Quantum Filtering Systems: Introduction

-\paragraph*{Related literature} The earliest works on mean-field limits and the related question of propagation of chaos for exchangeable interacting particle systems go back to Kac \cite{kac56}.
+\paragraph*{Related literature.} The study of mean-field limits and the associated notion of propagation of chaos for exchangeable interacting particle systems dates back to the seminal work of Kac \cite{kac56}.
 Since then, a vast literature has developed; see \cite{chaintron22I, chaintron22II} or \cite{mischler13kac} for comprehensive reviews.
 A growing area of interest is the mean-field limit for non-exchangeable interacting particle systems.
-Utilizing graphon theory, many works have established mean-field limits for dense graphs (see \cite{coppini22note, ayi24large, bet24weakly, bayraktar23graphon}) and for sparse graphs (see \cite{crucianelli24interacting, jabin25mean}).
+Using graphon theory, many works have established mean-field limits for dense graphs (see \cite{coppini22note, ayi24large, bet24weakly, bayraktar23graphon}) and for sparse graphs (see \cite{crucianelli24interacting, jabin25mean}).
 Within the graphon framework, extensions of classical mean-field games have also been proposed, see \cite{amini23graphon, caines19graphon, lacker22label, aurell22sto, parise23graphon}.
-In the quantum setting, the notion of quantum propagation of chaos for exchangeable systems dates back to Spohn \cite{spohn80kinetic}, and substantial literature has followed, see, for example, \cite{alicki83nonlinear, bardos00weak, lewin14derivation, pickl11simple, porat24pickl, kolokoltsov21law}.
-In the static case, \cite{tindall22, searle24thermo} investigate the mean-field limit under graphon-type interactions.
-However, they do not address the question of propagation of chaos.
-Our work can be seen as a first attempt in that direction.
+In the quantum setting, the notion of quantum propagation of chaos for exchangeable systems dates back to Spohn \cite{spohn80kinetic}, and substantial literature has followed, see, e.g., \cite{alicki83nonlinear, bardos00weak, lewin14derivation, pickl11simple, porat24pickl, kolokoltsov21law}. {From a physics perspective and in the static case, \cite{tindall22, searle24thermo} examined graphon-type interaction structures in spin closed systems, but without addressing the question of the justification of mean-field limit.
+The present work can be viewed as a first step in that direction.}